 The potential of emotion AI

 Apart from online advertising, this technology can also be used to further engage customers and build lasting relationships with them.
 For instance, marketers could implement chatbots which use AI technology to identify a customer’s personality traits and what drives their emotional responses regarding a company’s product selection or services.
 Based on an individual’s answers, the chatbot could direct them towards the most appropriate website content or, alternatively, a live customer service agent.
 Such a simple tactic can be used by all industries to deliver a more relevant message to consumers.
 This is particularly important for B2B companies as on average, according to Google research, B2B customers are more emotionally connected to their vendors and service providers than consumers.
-Because a B2B customer isn’t only buying for himself, but for their entire company, thus a strong emotional affection and connection with their supplier is important.
+This is because a B2B customer isn’t only buying for himself but for their entire company, so a strong emotional connection with their supplier is important.

-But it doesn’t stop there, this technology can also be deployed in real-time to analyse consumer behaviour in-store.
-For example, the retail industry could use emotion AI to understand how shoppers really feel about what they are buying — or not buying.
-Small sensors and cameras around product displays could show how people feel about prices, packaging and even branding.
+But it doesn’t stop there; this technology can also be deployed in real-time to analyse consumer behaviour in-store.
+For example, the retail industry could use emotion AI to understand how shoppers really feel about what they are buying, or not buying.
+Small sensors and cameras around product displays can show how people feel about prices, packaging and even branding.
 If people look at a price tag and frown, it might be good to lower prices.
 Alternatively, if shoppers analyse a product’s packaging and appear confused, you might want to redesign or simplify that packaging.
 Lastly, if emotional responses suggest frustration when it comes to shelf placement and aisle arrangement, a small layout reconfiguration might be in order.
-So, this technology could also cater to consumer’s needs offline.

 The change will be slow